cxengage/cxengage.github.io/README.md

  Days
 ```

-Now, if we want the pattern to only match if a cancelled ticket happens after a failed check-in, we can use the **inSequence** keyword.
+Now, if we want the pattern to only match if a cancelled ticket happens after a failed check-in, we can use the **seq** keyword.
 The previous pattern would match if there is a cancelled ticket first and then 2 failed check ins.
 We only want the pattern to match if a cancel ticket event happens after a failed check in event

 ```clojure
 (all (seq (event (= eventType "flcheck"))
                    (event (= eventType "cnclticket"))))
 ```

 All the more commonly used operators are shown being used above.
-You can use other keywords such as **FailWhen** etc similarly.
+You can use other keywords such as **fail** etc similarly.

 ### Writing Thens